friendlyBrandon/Enterprise-Apps-Birger.Willemoons/README.md

 # Installation guide :wrench: :

-- Open Enterprise Application folder, open cmd in the folder and input: "mvn spring-boot:run"
+- Open Enterprise Application folder, then src, main, java.
+Then open cmd in the folder and input: "mvn spring-boot:run" to start the project.

 # Sources :link: :